in Fort Lauderdale, FL

 Congrats, becoming a Registered Intern is super exciting!
 You finally get to put the skills you learned in grad school into practice.

-Get ready to navigate a whole new world within the mental health filed with lots of unexpected twists and turns along your professional development journey.
+Get ready to navigate a whole new world within the mental health field with lots of unexpected twists and turns along your professional development journey.
 It's really important that you have a strong system of support around you during the next few years.
 There will be amazing moments and really tough ones too.

 According to research, novice clinicians are most at risk for compassion fatigue and burnout, so it's vital to have a qualified supervisor that you feel comfortable with who can help you successfully navigate this journey toward licensure.